9 Business Ideas Under $1,000 You Can Run From Anywhere

 How is that possible, you might ask?
 Technology.
 Maria Dykstra, co-founder of TreDigital, a digital growth agency based in Washington D.C., has built her company around technology and allows her employees to work remotely.

 “A lot of how we work is online,” she says.
 “We use Google Docs, a lot.
 File sharing, video sharing, conferencing, emailing.”

-Being comfortable with technology is incredibly important to making a digital business successful, as well as letting customers know that you are traveling.
+Being comfortable with technology is incredibly important for making a digital business successful, as well as letting customers know that you are traveling.

 And despite what most people think, travel can be relatively inexpensive.
 According to Nomad List, a website that ranks cities for digital nomad friendliness and cost, you can travel and live in some of the best cities for digital nomads at relatively low cost.
-For example, Bangkok for $1,079 a month, Prague for $899 and Budapest for $1,010.
+For example, Bangkok will set you back $1,479 a month; Prague, $1,969; Budapest, $1,579.

-Technology exists to make remote working convenient, so if you want the digital-nomad lifestyle and don’t have a lot of startup cash, here are 9 low-cost business ideas you can start from anywhere.
+Technology exists to make remote working convenient, so if you want the digital-nomad lifestyle and don’t have a lot of startup cash, here are nine low-cost business ideas you can start from anywhere.

 “Your website is your first impression,” Michael White, president and owner of White Media, says.

 Don’t freak out if you don’t have all the coding skills required.
 White says that creativity is more important.
 Coding and SEO knowledge can be acquired through classes, self-taught study or mentorship, so if you have an eye for art and design, this business is possible for you.

 “This industry comes down to how creative someone can be,” White says.

 A web design company has low startup costs, according to the founder of the web development business Lounge Lizard, Ken Braun, who founded his company with only $50 a month by buying a small text link ad to promote his services on other websites.